Skip to main content

 Like a master template endlessly copied, its original form remains untouched, whole, and complete.

-No matter how many shapes X takes, its essence is unchanging — eternal, indivisible, and fully present in
+No matter how many forms the One takes, its essence remains unchanged—eternal, indivisible, and fully present in every expression.

-Each of us is X, multiplied by the One—undivided, whole, divine.
+Each of us is consciousness, multiplied through the One—undivided, whole, divine.

 And so, the mathematician and the mystic, standing together in that eternal stillness, finally see: